elcodi/docs/docs/book/standards/packages-structure.md

 framework agnostic.
 At the beginning, Elcodi was a set of Bundles, divided by concerns or boundaries, and implemented as a single symfony-framework Bundle.

-This was because of different opinions, of course, like every single implementation of Open Source, but we noticed that there was an opinion repeated once and again by some users.
+This was the root of some disagreements, and of course, like every single implementation of Open Source, but we noticed that there was an opinion repeated once and again by some users.